 Japan saw the introduction of the second phase of deregulation in March 2000.

 The electricity reforms were a compromise between the national need for enhanced economic efficiency and the perceived needs of the general electric utilities in carrying out key Government energy policy.
-Despite their agreement to these reforms, the general electric utilities have been seen to publicly criticize electricity deregulation in Japan.
+Despite their agreement to these reforms, the general electric utilities have publicly criticized electricity deregulation in Japan.

 This criticism has been made despite significant evidence given by the Japanese Government that shows that Japan's economy and Japan's consumers have already benefited from deregulation.